davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-01-26-bye-bye-windows-hello-mac.md

 I can use Office for Mac, which isn’t great, I know, but there’s Azure RemoteApp, which I could use if I wanted to.
 I can use OneDrive for Filesharing, Sharepoint Online for collaboration with my colleagues and OneNote is also here.

 Only app I have found to really not run great on my machine?
 Lync.
-Crashes all the time. **<span style="text-decoration: underline;">Microsoft, fix that please!<br /> </span>**I hate having to always plug my machine in to charge it.
+Crashes all the time. **<span style="text-decoration: underline;">Microsoft, fix that please!<br /> **I hate having to always plug my machine in to charge it.
 The Surface was never going long without a need for a charge.
 I couldn’t leave home for a 2 hour customer workshop with my Surface fully charged and not take the charger with me.

 I needed battery life.
 I also needed a 13inch screen, but no weight please.